 Goodsprings, Nevada: Haunted Pioneer SaloonHollywood luminaries from Clark Gable to Cheech & Chong have drowned their sorrows here.
+Bullet holes from past squabbles in the wall.
 Maybe all the ghosts want is a little peace and quiet?

 - 310 W Spring St., Goodsprings, NV